 There is a chance you can face a charge of vehicular assault if the police believe you inflicted injury while driving under the influence, recklessly, or carelessly, even though car accidents usually do not result in such criminal charges.

-It is in your best interest to seek consultation with an experienced lawyer, like a criminal defense lawyer Phoenix AZ trusts, if you have been charged with vehicular assault in order build your case defense.
+It is in your best interest to seek consultation with an experienced lawyer, like a criminal defense lawyer you trust, if you have been charged with vehicular assault in order build your case defense.
 Vehicular assault is often known as a serious charge, and can have consequences that include hefty fines, jail time, and even license suspension.

 DUI and Vehicular Assault